jjones4/MyNIX/README.md

 # MyNIX
 MINIX 1.0

 This project is for learning purposes.

-My goals are:
+My broad goals are:
 1. Write MyNIX 1.0 to be C89 compliant.
 2. Write MyNIX 1.0 for i8088 to begin with.
 3. Write MyNIX 1.0 for x86_64.